 My process began in film, with a brownie, an Instamatic, and then an Olympus OM-1.
 As I began to formally study photography, it expanded to medium and large format films.
 Each had its strengths, which I noted and exploited.

 I am not a purist.
 The image desired dictates the method, and as digital photography began to catch up to the quality of film, I began to switch over.
 But for me, film will remain in play as a tool, as an archive, and as a standard.

 Will the oldest photographic medium (cyanotype) outlast film or the pigment print?
 Iron rusts, silver tarnishes, pigments fade.
 Perhaps the moment captured will only last a few moments in time, but with everlasting effect?

 My crowd-sourced video, "in the air" (Exquisite Corpse) was featured in Dada: Here and Now in May 2016 at Ft.
 Mason Center (curated by Hanna Regev and Matt McKinley).

 Tree Ferns (self-portrait) was included in Rayko gallery's Plastic Camera show in February, 2016.

 Idaho Malt was chosen by Nancy Toomey for ARC Gallery's nationally juried show, DARK.
 It will be featured at my Open Studio, October, 2015.

 Ocean Beach 62 was chosen for the new SFPUC building on the corner of Polk and Golden Gate.
-It is a current addition to a long series of Air/Land/Seascapes.
+It is an addition to a continuing series of Air/Land/Seascapes.

-I currently have work on display at Floral Loft, Hayes St., SF.
+I currently have work on display at my home studio, and at the Floral Loft, on Hayes St., SF.